 This was a feature that was actually very heavily influenced by me pushing for them to create it, and I even got credit in their announcement video for it – woohoo!

-Check out their announcement and demo video for LeadBoxes here. (full disclosure – I earn a commission if you purchase)
+Check out their announcement and demo video for LeadBoxes here.
+[Full Disclosure: I’m a paid advisor and affiliate for LeadPages.]

 What’s super crazy is that you can create regular html links that will generate the pop-up that you design…and you can post that link on other people’s sites when you’re guest posting (with their permission I would hope!) – but seriously, how awesome is that?